Sound-Based Spin Estimation in Table Tennis: Dataset and Real-Time Classification Pipeline: Classification

 \subsection{Input and feature extraction}

 The preprocessing steps for the classifier involve loading and preparing the training data, ensuring the audio is sampled at 44.1 kHz, and standardizing the length to 661 samples per data point, corresponding to 15 ms of audio.
+This duration was selected based on the typical temporal profile of bounce sounds, as illustrated in \Cref{fig:bounce_detection}, where the main acoustic signature of a bounce is concentrated within this window.
 The stereo audio is converted to mono and then transformed into a Mel spectrogram.
 Experimental results demonstrated that the CNN performed best using 64 Mel bands and an FFT window length of 256 samples.
 We also compared different input representations, including raw spectrograms, MFCCs, and LFCCs.
 The Mel spectrogram consistently produced the best results.